S-e-m-a-c/Icarus-Mods/README.md

 		Increased Horde Mode Completion Meta Resource drop Creatures have a chance to drop some random items (Beer, Iron Knife, Armour Pieces)

 D_ItemsStatic.json

-		Increased Well rRested buff for Wood Bed to 900 Increased Well Rested Buff for Rustic Bed to 900 Increased Well Rested Buff for Interior Wood Bed to 1200 All Meta Picks, Axes, Knives, Spears, Sickles and Hammers have Attatchment Slots
+		Increased Well Rested buff for Wood Bed to 900 Increased Well Rested Buff for Rustic Bed to 900 Increased Well Rested Buff for Interior Wood Bed to 1200 All Meta Picks, Axes, Knives, Spears, Sickles and Hammers have Attatchment Slots
-		All Meta Armour pieces have Attatchment Slots Potbelly Stove now gives of heat like a Fireplace Increased Hitpoints of Medium Hedgehogs
+		All Meta Armour pieces have Attatchment Slots
+		All Meta Bows and Crossbows have Attachment slots Potbelly Stove now gives of heat like a Fireplace Increased Hitpoints of Medium Hedgehogs
 		Food Decay times have been increased